 Planet Earth is about 70% water, but only about 3% of that is freshwater.
 Most freshwater is found mostly in glaciers or underground aquifers.
 The Amazon basin contains about 20% of the water all the world’s lakes and rivers.
 Nature recycles fresh water through evaporation and rain.
 What we have is all that exists, or ever will.
-Water conservation matters.
+Saving water matters.

 Even places that normally get a lot of rain suffer water shortages from time to time.
 One place may experience flooding while someplace else suffers an extreme drought.
 So far, we have no way to get excess floodwater to drought-stricken areas.